ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 ### Effects of new dependencies on local servers

-When an app is being served locally, the Ember CLI will not watch for changes in the `package.json` file.
-Therefore, if you install npm dependencies via `npm install <dependencies>`, you will need to restart your Ember CLI server session manually.
+When an app is being served locally, the ember-cli will not watch for changes in the `package.json` file.
+Therefore, if you install npm dependencies via `npm install <dependencies>`, you will need to restart your ember-cli server session manually.

 Dependencies installed with `ember install some-addon-name` will cause a refresh of a local server.